Vladimir-csp/xdg-terminal-exec/README.md

 # Default Terminal Execution Specification

-This configuration spec is crafted in image of [mime-apps-spec](https://specifications.freedesktop.org/mime-apps-spec/latest) and fully relies on [basedir-spec](https://specifications.freedesktop.org/basedir-spec/latest).
+This configuration Specification is crafted in image of [mime-apps-spec](https://specifications.freedesktop.org/mime-apps-spec/latest) and fully relies on [basedir-spec](https://specifications.freedesktop.org/basedir-spec/latest).

-Terminal emulators (with their exec arguments) are described by stock Desktop Entries located in `applications` subdirs of XDG data hierarchy and marked by `TerminalEmulator` category.
+Terminal emulators (with their exec arguments) are described by stock Desktop Entries located in `applications` subdirs of XDG data hierarchy.

 Preferred terminals are configured by listing their [entry IDs](https://specifications.freedesktop.org/desktop-entry-spec/latest/file-naming.html#desktop-file-id)